Compass Education Level 2 Educator Certification Workshop

 Workshop is limited to 30 participants (if more individuals are interested, an additional future workshop may be planned).

-Payment Instruction: We receive payment in Guatemalan Quetzals only either by bank transfer or in cash upon arrival.
-Payment instruction is provided in the registration link above.
+Payment Instruction: We receive payment in Guatemalan Quetzales only preferably by bank transfer with details below.

 Contact Person: Nikki Ellwood (Director of Teaching and Learning, Colegio Maya) at email@example.com